theHQ/python-wamptest/README.md

 It supports the following "unittest" like life cycle callbacks

   - setUpClass(cls): Called once at the start of the Test Case
-  - setUpTest(self): Called once before each test
+  - setUp(self): Called once before each test
-  - teardownTest(self): Called once after each test
+  - tearDown(self): Called once after each test
-  - teardownClass(cls): Called once at the end of the Test Case
+  - tearDownClass(cls): Called once at the end of the Test Case

 It supports the following "unittest" like asserts